2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PDocumentarians/status/1283367858865491968

-### Federal agents arrest protestor without identifying themselves or stating charges | July 15th
+### Federal agents arrest protester without identifying themselves or stating charges | July 15th

-Federal agents approach a small group of protestors on the sidewalk.
-They seize a protestor, place them in an unmarked car, and drive off.
-They make no attempt to identify themselves, to read the protestor their rights, or to state the charges against the protestor.
+Federal agents approach a small group of protesters on the sidewalk.
+They seize a protester, place them in an unmarked car, and drive off.
+They make no attempt to identify themselves, to read the protester their rights, or to state the charges against the protester.

 Additional footage and news establish that this is a pattern of behavior, not an isolated incident.